PREFACE

 #1

 Sebastian de Assis has traveled extensively through Europe, South and North America, Africa, and the United States.
 He has lived and worked in Switzerland, Spain, Portugal, Gibraltar, and Brazil.
 A current resident of the State of Oregon, he’s lived in California, New Mexico, and Hawaii where he spent what he deems to be “the best ten years of his life.”
-An alumnus of the University of Hawaii and California State University, he is a bona fide expert in cross-cultural communications, multiculturalism, and promoting diversity.
-He is fluent in Spanish, Portuguese, and French.

-When he is not reading or writing in his personal library while listening to J.S.
+Classifying himself as a “bibliophile extraordinaire,” he asserts, without a modicum of doubt, that his books are his most valuable worldly possessions.
+When he is not reading in his personal library, or writing while listening to J.S.
 Bach or Miles Davis, he is probably on the tennis court competing with the same passion he devotes to everything he engages in.

 There is more to life than books.
 But not much more!